-Rabbits are not just pets; they are charming, intelligent companions that bring joy and warmth to our homes and should be respected as much as cats and dogs.
+Rabbits are charming, intelligent companions who bring joy and warmth to our homes and should be given the same respect as cats and dogs.
 As responsible rabbit guardians, it is our duty to provide them with an environment that promotes both physical and mental well-being.
 We at HRS Chicago believe rabbits in North America are safest and happiest as indoor companions.

 Understanding the Basics: